-Before we get started, be sure to install the WPForms plugin on your WordPress site.
+Before we get started, be sure to install and activate the WPForms plugin on your WordPress site.

-Once the addon is installed and activated, we can create a new form for user registration.
+After the addon is installed and activated, you can create a new form for user registration.
 To do this, go to WPForms » Add New.
 This will open a page with a list of available templates.